psyedout/firefox-user-prefs/README.md

 Now, imagine, just imagine, the following scenario:

-You visit a particular website, and its CSS design as well as content isn't compatibly designed, for your browser profile settings.
+You visit a particular website, and its CSS design and content aren't compatibly rendered, as per your browser version.
 So then, naturally, the java-script extension in your browser, injects a shim, to seamlessly make the content more readable.
 What else does it inject?
-Nothing else, just reshapes the content via CSS, and makes certain aspects of the site's webpages, visually, more salient, to you.
+Nothing else, just reshapes the content via CSS, and makes certain aspects of the site's webpages, visually more salient, to you.

-What kind of information might you be able to then notice, from that reorganized content, which wouldn't otherwise happen for all user-agents?
+What kind of information might you be able to glean, from that reorganized content, which wouldn't otherwise happen for all online user-agents?

 Here, try this as an example, stare at the two O at the top the following ASCII text paragraph, with cross eyes, till you see three O, instead of four, by moving your head further or closer to the glyphs, and then gaze deeply into the text.